 - Raw materials and components – stock that is ready to be used in the production of goods.

-- Work in progress - unfinished goods which are still in production.
+- Work in progress - unfinished goods that are still in production.

-- Finished goods – items which are ready for sale.
+- Finished goods – items that are ready for sale.

-- Consumables – stock which will be used in the daily running of the business and will need updating, for example, fuel and stationery.
+- Consumables – stock that will be used in the daily running of the business and will need updating, for example, fuel and stationery.

 You may choose to divide your stock into further categories.
 For example, if you categorised stock according to value, you could have categories for low, medium and high value stock.
 This could help you plan for and fund the replacement of stock if cashflow is limited.

 For small businesses, there are two main approaches to stock management: periodic and perpetual stock taking.